What Is Boreout? Exploring the Signs, Symptoms, and Solutions

 What to Do When You’re Feeling Bored at Work

-Start with Self-Reflection
+Start with Honest Self-Reflection

-Are your tasks too repetitive?
+Are your tasks too repetitive to sustain engagement?

-Do you feel under-challenged or stuck?
+Do you feel under-challenged or perpetually stuck?

-Ask for stretch projects or new challenges.
+Ask for stretch projects — new responsibilities that push your existing skills

 Read More: 10 Insanely Productive Habits That Will Transform Your Life